Facebook Pixel How to Correct Skin Tones in Lightroom (With Color Curves)

 • Blue is the opposite of yellow

-Reducing any one of those colors using Color Curves, increases that color’s opposite.
+Reducing any one of those colors using the corresponding color curve increases that color’s opposite.
 In other words, reducing blue is the same as increasing yellow.

-Looking at the Curves panel, do you see the histogram behind the straight line?
+Now, looking at the curves panel, do you see the histogram behind the straight line?
 When you click and drag the straight line to create a curve, this tells Lightroom to adjust the pixels corresponding to that part of the histogram.

-Say, for instance, that you wanted to add blue to the mid tones of an image.
+Say, for instance, that you wanted to add blue to the midtones of an image.
 You would select the Blue channel and click the line in the middle of the histogram, where the midtones live.
-Dragging the line up would add blue to the bright parts of your photo’s tonal range.
+Dragging the line upward would add blue to the bright parts of your photo’s tonal range.

-Dragging up increases the color the channel is named after – blue, in this case.
-If it increases blue, that means that it’s also decreasing blue’s opposite, yellow.
+Because dragging the curve upward increases the color the channel is named after – blue, in this case.
+And if it increases blue, that means it decreases blue’s opposite: yellow.

 Skin tones Lightroom curves 07

-Dragging down decreases the color the channel is named after.
+Dragging the curve downward, on the other hand, decreases the color the channel is named after.

 skin-tones-lightroom-curves-08b

 That’s the way it works in general.
-But you can get much more precise color control by using Lightroom’s Targeted Adjustment Tool.
-Click on the button at the top left corner of your Curves panel to activate it (circled below).
+But you can get more precise color control by using Lightroom’s targeted adjustment tool.
+Click on the button at the top left corner of your Curves panel to activate it:

 Skin tones Lightroom curves 08